Where are they now? Your favorite ‘Game of Thrones’ characters

 Ha, you thought that quick fake trial that went totally against proper Winterfell customs of justice developed over eight thousand years was Lord Baelish’s real end?
 Nope, that was a Faceless Man merely posing as Littlefinger.
-Actually, Baelish looks totally different and has been planning in the background for the whole time.
+Actually, Baelish looks totally different and has been planning in the background the whole time.
 He’s still working the long game, angling for the non-Iron Throne.
 Chaos is a ladder!

 Lady Sansa Stark

 About a year after the end of the TV series, Sansa got a visit from the real Littlefinger, who had posed as a steward in Winterfell for six months.
 He murdered her in her own quarters and got her cousin and his protege, Freddy Stark, on the throne as King in the North.
-King Freddy and Baelish plan for ten years to take over the Vale and the Riverlands, and are just about to launch their first attacks.
+King Freddy and Baelish planned for ten years to take over the Vale and the Riverlands, and are just about to launch their first attacks.
 Winning!

 Jon Snow a.k.a.
 Aegon VI Targaryen

 Jon found another freckly wildling touched by fire and built a house where Craster’s Keep once stood, and they already have fourteen non-inbred kids.
-He’s exhausted most of the time, but happy – and he still looks confused all the time.
+He’s usually exhausted, but happy – and he still looks confused all the time.
 At least he’s not being attacked by the dead.

 About a month after the events of the Game of Thrones finale, Tormund almost choked to death on fermented goat’s milk.
 After that, he swore off drinking and fighting, unless in self-defense.
-He fell in love and kidnapped a very tall young Thenn woman a couple years later and they have six big children living in their igloo compound.
+He fell in love with and kidnapped a very tall young Thenn woman a couple years later and they have six big children living in their igloo compound.
 Ginger minge and a warm bed.

 Drogon was last seen in the Dothraki sea hunting gazelles.
 He’s really big, and always flies away when people come near.
 Legend has it he’s working on his second novel.
 Roar!

 Lord Commander Ser Brienne of Tarth

 Brienne does her duty day in and day out in the Red Keep, guarding King Bran and leading the other five knights in the Kingsguard.
 She may never marry and doesn’t have a problem with that.
 Duty above all.